AkashJagdhane/snake-game/README.md

-snake-game using opengl in Haskell
+snake-game using OpenGL in Haskell
 ==========